aidantr/FuzzyCRegression.jl/docs/src/theory.md

 # Fuzzy C-Regression

-Fuzzy C-Regression, or FCR, is a method for estimating heterogeneous effects in settings with grouped patterns of heterogeneity.
+Fuzzy C-Regression (FCR) is a method for estimating heterogeneous effects in settings with grouped patterns of heterogeneity.
 It extends the "Fuzzy C-Means" clustering algorithm to regression settings.

 FCR can be used to estimate ["grouped fixed effects"](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA11319) (a constant term for each group) as well as heterogeneous coefficients.